mokny/clsAPI/README.md

 <?php
 require_once("clsAPI.php");

 //Create an APIClient Object and define the Server-URL and the User-Agent.
+The API Key is optional and must only be used if the server requires that authentication
-$API = new APIClient("http://example.tld/server.php", "APIClient");
+$API = new APIClient("http://example.tld/server.php", "APIClient", "MyTopSecretAPIKey");

 //Add a variables to your request
 $API->Push("name", "John Doe");